Skip to content

 • Installing FZ in Colab

-• Running parametric studies
+• Running parametric studies with fzr

-• Visualizing with matplotlib
+• Visualizing results with matplotlib

 Open In Colab